Patrick K. Lin

 Machine See, Machine Do is available at:

-Digital Spaces & Public Goods, Responsible Tech Summit, Sept.
+Digital Spaces & Public Goods, All Tech Is Human: Responsible Tech Summit, Sept.
 2023 (New York, NY).

 What Does the FTC Investigation into OpenAI Mean for AI?, Business School of AI, Sept.
 2023 (Virtual).